f5devcentral/bigip_automation_examples/bigip/bigip_next/security/deploy-with-new-next-waf/Readme.md

 ![alt text](./assets/save-policy.png)

-Back on the app configuration page, take a look at the configured properties and click **Review and Deploy**.
+Back on the app configuration page, take a look at the configured properties and click **Review & Deploy**.

 ![alt text](./assets/deploy-app.png)